 A volunteer's initial interaction with your organization through the registration process sets the tone for their future engagement.
-Make a great first impression with a streamlined, intuitive, and mobile-friendly sign-up process, and then keep supporters in the loop on new opportunities via email and social media.
-Communication is easily the most important part of volunteer retention.
+First impressions matter, so make it count with a streamlined, intuitive, and mobile-friendly sign-up process.

-Ask for feedback from volunteers to improve your strategies.
+Ask for feedback to improve your volunteer recruitment strategies.

 Feedback is extremely valuable for improving your volunteer recruitment and management strategies over time.
-There are a number of ways to field feedback from volunteers, including one-on-one conversations and feedback forms on your website.
-The most effective tactic is to automate the process with post-event surveys sent directly to supporters via email or text.
+There are a number of ways to field feedback from volunteers, including:

 Offer unique perks and opportunities to volunteers.

-Invest in volunteer retention to boost word of mouth.
+Invest in volunteer retention to boost word-of-mouth marketing.

 With a concrete volunteer recruitment strategy in place, your organization can reach wider audiences of potential supporters and convert more of them into active volunteers for your cause.

-Then, take some time to think about volunteer management, including how you'll keep supporters engaged for the long run.
+From here, take some time to think about volunteer management as a whole, including how you'll keep supporters engaged for the long run.
 A comprehensive strategy for attracting, mobilizing, and retaining volunteers delivers much more long-term value for your organization than a scattered or disorganized approach.